skyweb07/Snap.swift/README.md

 - Open an [issue](https://github.com/skyweb07/Snap.swift/issues/new)
 - Add suggestions or fix [issues](https://github.com/skyweb07/Snap.swift/issues) by opening PR's
 - Send me a message via [Twitter](https://twitter.com/skyweb07)

+### Android

+If you want to apply the same testing technique on Android you can use [Shot](https://github.com/Karumi/Shot)

 ### ⚖ License
 ```bash